xtormin/HackArsenalToolkit/README.md

 /usr/share/wordlists | Wordlists
 /usr/share/releases  | Releases (Decompressed and installed)
 /usr/share/binaries  | Tools for install in victim systems

-> By default this is a hacking tools repo, but you can add any resource that you want.

 **Any contribution of cool tools are welcome :sparkles:**